mtth/azkaban/doc/quickstart.rst

   project.add_file('/path/to/bar.txt', 'bar.txt')
   project.add_job('bar', Job({'type': 'command', 'command': 'cat bar.txt'}))

-The `add_file` method adds a file to the project archive (the second optional argument specifies the destination path inside the zip file).
-The `add_job` method will trigger the creation of a `.job` file.
-The first argument will be the file's name, the second is a `Job` instance (cf. `Job options`_).
+The :class:`~azkaban.project.Project` class corresponds transparently to a project on the Azkaban server.
+The :meth:`~azkaban.project.Project.add_file` method then adds a file to the project archive (the second optional argument specifies the destination path inside the zip file).
+Similarly, the :meth:`~azkaban.project.Project.add_job` method will trigger the creation of a `.job` file.
+The first argument will be the file's name, the second is a :class:`~azkaban.job.Job` instance (cf. `Job options`_).

-Once we've saved our jobs file, simply running the `azkaban` executable in the same directory will pick it up automatically and activate all commands.
-Note that we can also specify a custom configuration file location with the `-p --project` option.
+Once we've saved our jobs file, running the `azkaban` executable in the same directory will pick it up automatically and activate all commands.
+Note that we could also specify a custom configuration file location with the `-p --project` option (e.g. if the jobs file was in a different location).

 Job options
 ***********

-The `Job` class is a light wrapper which allows the creation of `.job` files using python dictionaries.
+The :class:`~azkaban.job.Job` class is a light wrapper which allows the creation of `.job` files using python dictionaries.

 It also provides a convenient way to handle options shared across multiple
 jobs: the constructor can take in multiple options dictionaries and the last